MakoWish/Faitour/README.md

 `sudo git clone https://github.com/MakoWish/Faitour.git`

+### Setup Ubuntu 24.04 LTS

+I have unfortunately been unable to get this working on Ubuntu 24.04 due to Python packages that are unavailable.
+If you are able to get Faitour working on Ubuntu 24.04, please let me know so I can make some changes here.

 ### Setup Ubuntu 22.04 LTS

 A script is provided at `./setup.sh` to install all the required libraries, python modules, and create a SystemD service.